awsdocs/aws-lambda-developer-guide/doc_source/services-cloudwatchevents.md

 }
 ```

-You can also create a Lambda function and direct AWS Lambda to execute it on a regular schedule\.
-You can specify a fixed rate \(for example, execute a Lambda function every hour or 15 minutes\), or you can specify a Cron expression\.
+You can also create a Lambda function and direct AWS Lambda to invoke it on a regular schedule\.
+You can specify a fixed rate \(for example, invoke a Lambda function every hour or 15 minutes\), or you can specify a Cron expression\.

 **Example CloudWatch Events message event**